Train-before-Test Harmonizes Language Model Rankings: Introduction

 \paragraph{Direct evaluation leads to ranking disagreement even between related tasks.} We demonstrate that the prevalent direct evaluation scheme results in strong disagreement between model ranking across various benchmarks.
 We show that this strong ranking disagreement persists even when restricting to benchmarks that aim to capture similar tasks.
 Moreover, rankings still strongly disagree when evaluating models from the same family.
-The situation presents a serious conundrum for model selection: Under direct evaluation, benchmarks fail to give reliable and actionable insights about which model to choose from a set of available alternatives.
+The situation presents a serious conundrum for model selection: Under direct evaluation, benchmarks fail to give reliable and actionable insights for model choosing among multiple alternatives.

-\paragraph{Train-before-test leads to ranking agreement.} We broadly evaluate train-before-test on 24 benchmark datasets and 61 large language models.
-Train-before-test will fine-tune each model on the same task-relevant data before evaluation.
-Our results demonstrate that train-before-test drastically increases model ranking agreement across the board: Ranking agreement between benchmarks, measured by Kendall’s tau, improves for $95\%$ of the $\binom{24}{2} = 276 $ benchmark pairs.
-The average value of Kendall’s $\tau$ improves from $0.51$ to $0.74$.
+\paragraph{Train-before-test leads to consistent model potential rankings.} We comprehensively evaluate train-before-test across 24 benchmark datasets and 61 large language models.
+By fine-tuning each model on identical task-relevant data before evaluation, we uncover remarkably consistent model potential rankings.
+Ranking agreement between benchmarks, measured by Kendall's tau, improves for 274 out of 276 benchmark pairs, with the average Kendall's $\tau$ increasing from 0.52 to 0.76.
 Figure~\ref{fig:banner} illustrates the result for one typical pair of benchmarks.
+This consistency suggests that model potential, unlike out-of-the-box performance, has external validity~\citep{Salaudeen2025MeasurementTM} and transfers gracefully across different tasks.